Councillors selected for regionally significant committees

 Te Waihora Co-Governance Group

 Two Councillors were elected to the Te Waihora Co-Governance Group, joining Chair Peter Scott, who becomes co-chair of the Group.
-The other Councillors are Cr Pauling and Cr Cranwell.
+The other Councillors are Councillor Pauling and Councillor Cranwell.

 Appointments to Council committees